Writing Challenge Exam

 The challenge exam is a timed (2 hours) essay exam.
 Within these two hours, students will read a short passage, and then write a thesis-driven essay in response to a prompt.
 Your thesis should be supported with evidence from the reading and your own life experience; there’s no need to do outside research.
 In addition, you will write a short reflection describing what you would do if you had more time to work on your essay.

-The challenge exam is delivered online via Moodle.
+The challenge exam is delivered online via Canvas.
 When students log in to take the exam, you’ll also see a scoring guide we use to evaluate the essays.
 Essays are scored on a scale of 1-6:

 - A minimum of 3 is required to test out of WR 121